Gbear17/Hindsight-Recall/README.md

 - Plaintext (transient) screenshots + OCR: `data/plain/` (removed after each cycle)
 - Encrypted outputs: `data/encrypted/<original-filename>.png.enc` and `.txt.enc`

+Filename Timezone Rules:
+- Default (no preference saved yet): system local time.
+- Preference `logTimezone` = `UTC`: filenames use UTC clock.
+- Fixed offset preference (e.g. `+0200`): filenames use that wall clock (independent of host locality) and stay stable even if the system timezone changes.
+- `dstAdjust` preference: adds one hour and shifts offset (mirrors frontend log timestamping logic).
+Useful for manually toggling when using a fixed offset spec.

 Plaintext files are removed after encryption.
 Retention enforcement is not yet implemented.

 ### Running the Electron UI